Skip to main content

 If you enjoyed this classic Belizean recipe for Fish Empanades you may also enjoy our other recipes featuring corn masa: salbutes, and tamales.

-Belizean Panades with Beans
+Belize Panades with Beans

 Belizean Panades Stuff with Cheese instead of Fish.

-FAQ: Belizean Smoked Fish Panades Recipe
+FAQ: Belize Panades Recipe

 Q: What are Belizean panades?
 A: Belizean panades are a classic snack similar to empanadas, traditionally filled with smoked fish, beans, or cheese, and topped with a spicy cortido sauce made from white vinegar, onions, salt, and habaneros.

 Q: Can I use different types of fish for this recipe?
 A: Yes, while historically Belizean panades were filled with smoked boney fish, this recipe is versatile and works well with various types of fish, smoked or not.
+We love them with smoked whitefish, smoked salmon, or smoked trout.

 Q: What is cortido?
 A: Cortido is a topping for panades, a sauce made from distilled white vinegar, diced onions, diced habanero, and salt.
 It adds a kick to the panades and balances the fried flavor with an acidic spice.
 Some Belizeans prefer to top panades with a version of cortido that uses cabbage instead of onions.
 The texture is similar but the taste is more mild.
 In Belize, it can be difficult to find sweet onions and onions can be very sharp tasting as well as expensive.